VasiliyMatr/ASM/T06HASH/readme.md

 ![](data/secondProfile.png)

-As you can see, List class getter for left/right pointer is using  ~25% of all execution time.
+As you can see, the List class getter for left/right pointer is using  ~25% of all execution time.
-I've simply changed this place in hash table get function:
+I've simply changed this place in the hash table get function:

 ```c++